learn-co-students/js-functions-lab-bootcamp-prep-000/README.md

 ## Instructions

-You'll be coding your solution in `js/function.js`.
-There are no tests for this lab (you'll be getting to testing in JavaScript in the next lesson), but it is important to practice writing your own JavaScript.
-You can find the solutions to these exercises in `solution.js`
+You'll be coding your solution in `index.js`.
+You can find the solutions to these exercises by checking out the `solution` branch.

 1. Write a function named `happyHolidays`.
 This function should not accept any parameters and should return the string `"Happy holidays!"`.